 Jennifer Boeree, Editorial Manager.
 Jennifer Boeree came to Scribe in 2001 and has experience in each facet of Scribe: text conversion, design and typesetting, project management, and editorial work.
 Jennifer has an M.A. in American literature and rhetoric from the University of Maryland, where she also taught several levels of introductory writing courses as a lecturer.
 She currently directs editorial training at Scribe and oversees quality control.

 Brandon Smith, Director of Publisher Services.
 Brandon Smith has worked in multipurpose publishing since 2002.
 He is an expert in typography, book and journal production, and WFDW training.
 In addition to directing training and creating online documentation, he is instrumental in the ongoing development of WFDW procedures.
-Brandon graduated from Bard College and has published three books, including the children's book, Cheer Up, Grandpa!, and the novel, Vendien: Conversion, created through the WFDW and available as both a print-on-demand book and an e-book.
+Brandon graduated from Bard College and has published five books, including two children’s books, Cheer Up, Grandpa! and How Do You Do It, Grandma?
+His science fiction novel, Vendien: Conversion, was created through the WFDW and is available as both a print-on-demand paperback and an e-book.

 215-336-5094, ext.
 101